rafaelcamargo/kobbogo-api/README.md

 ## Code Format

-Ensure that all the code that you have added is [properly formatted](https://github.com/rubocop/rubocop):
+Ensure that all the code you have added is [properly formatted](https://rubocop.org/):
 ``` bash
 bundle exec rubocop
 ```